kaazing/gateway/doc/high-availability/u_ha.md

 ### <a name="cluster_overview"></a>Overview of Gateway Clustering

 You configure a cluster by adding the `cluster` configuration element to the `gateway-config.xml` file.
-In the `cluster` element, you add the address on which ${the.gateway} instance is listening for other cluster members (typically, the local IP address of ${the.gateway}) and the cluster group address used by all cluster members to discover other cluster members.
+In the `cluster` element, you add the address on which the Gateway instance is listening for other cluster members (typically, the local IP address of the Gateway) and the cluster group address used by all cluster members to discover other cluster members.

 There is no concept of cluster masters and slaves; each cluster member has its own connection to the back-end server.
-If a cluster member terminates unexpectedly, the ${gateway.name.long} client will reconnect to the cluster.
+If a cluster member terminates unexpectedly, the KAAZING Gateway client will reconnect to the cluster.

 1. The cluster members come online, discover the cluster members, and establish connections with the other cluster members.
 This is shown in the following figure (the back-end server is omitted):
     <figure>